jhudsl/ottrpal/inst/extdata/quiz_good.md

 o) An optional incorrect answer here marked with an "o"
 o) A second optional incorrect answer here

 ?
-Example without choose answers?
+Example without choose answers

 a) A first wrong answer
-B) The correct answer which is capitalized!
+B) The correct answer which is capitalized
 c) Some wrong answer
 d) Some other wrong answer